 Stacy London gives three men body makeovers; a former CIA agent demonstrates four escape moves that can help someone get away from a criminal; chicken tacos with guacamole.

-Dr. Ian Smith's 60-second health check; Stacy London takes on a weeklong wardrobe challenge; Clodagh McKenna makes three one-sheet suppers; chicken chili spaghetti.
+Easy, at-home health checks; Stacy London takes on a weeklong wardrobe challenge; Clodagh McKenna makes three sheet-pan suppers; Rachael makes chicken chili spaghetti.

 Training "Cake Boss" Buddy Valastro's new puppy; the Cooking Channel's Kelsey Nixon makes freeze-ahead snacks; carbonara strata frittata.